 Travel nurse staffing revenue is received primarily from acute care hospitals.
 Our clinical trials staffing revenue is received primarily from pharmaceutical and biotechnology companies, as well as medical device manufacturers.
-Revenue from allied health staffing services is received from numerous sources, including providers of radiation, rehabilitation and respiratory services at additional venues including nursing homes, sports medicine clinics and schools.
-Our staffing placements are through contracts with assignments typically lasting 13 weeks or longer.
+Revenue from allied health staffing services is received from numerous sources, including providers of radiation, rehabilitation and respiratory services at hospitals, nursing homes, sports medicine clinics and schools.
 Revenue from our search and recruitment, consulting and education and training services is received from numerous sources, including hospitals, physician group practices, insurance companies and individual healthcare professionals.
 Our fees are paid directly by our clients rather than by government or other third-party payors.

 Revenue is recognized when services are rendered.
 Accordingly, accounts receivable includes an accrual for employees' time worked but not yet invoiced.
-Each of our field employees works for us under a contract.
+Similarly, accrued compensation includes an accrual for employees time worked but not yet paid.
+Each of our field employees on travel assignment works for us under a contract.
 These contracts typically last 13 weeks.
 Payroll contract employees are hourly employees whose contract specifies the hourly rate they will be paid, including applicable overtime, and any other benefits they are entitled to receive during the contract period.
 For payroll contract employees, we bill clients at an hourly rate and assume all employee costs, including payroll, withholding taxes, benefits and professional liability insurance and Occupational Safety and Health Administration, or OSHA, requirements, as well as any travel and housing arrangements.
 Mobile contract employees are hourly employees of the hospital client and receive an agreement that specifies the hourly rates they will be paid by the hospital employer, as well as any benefits they are entitled to receive from us.
-For mobile contract employees, we provide recruitment, housing in apartments leased by the Company and travel services.
+For mobile contract employees, we provide recruitment, housing in apartments leased by the Company and travel reimbursement.
 The Company's contract with the healthcare professional obligates it to provide these services to the healthcare professional.
 The Company is compensated for the services it provides at a predetermined rate negotiated between the Company and its hospital client, without regard to the Company's cost of providing these services.
-Currently, more than 95% of our employees work under payroll contracts.
+Currently, more than 98% of our employees work under payroll contracts.